nablarch/nablarch-document/en/examples/10/contents/OnlineAccessLogStatistics.rst

 ======================================= ======================================================================================================================
 File name                               Output contents
 ======================================= ======================================================================================================================
 Aggregate results by time               Outputs hourly aggregate processing.

-Aggregate results by year and month                          Outputs aggregate results on a daily basis.

 Daily aggregation result                Outputs aggregate results for each year and month.

                                         Note that the year-month-by-year tabulation results only include data for the system monthly date.
 For this reason, the aggregate results of the past years should be accumulated without deleting them.